 I studied West-African drumming, jazz drums, and mallet percussion while pursuing collegiate and graduate degrees in philosophy.
 In 2012, I began composing music for dance and accompanying dance classes during the summers at the American Dance Festival and during the year at the Charlotte Ballet.

-I studied philosophy as an undergraduate at Winthrop University and went on to receive a Ph.d from the University of South Carolina in 2005, writing my dissertation on the intersection of the philosophy of the body and John Dewey's philosophy of art.
-I began teaching full-time at Queens University of Charlotte in 2004 and have taught classes in Philosophy of Art, Chinese Philosophy, Ethics, Philosophy of the Body, and Philosophy through Film.
+I studied philosophy and psychology and went on to receive a Ph.d from the University of South Carolina in 2005, writing my dissertation on the intersection of philosophy of embodiment and John Dewey's philosophy of art.
+In 2007, I began teaching full-time at Queens University of Charlotte and have taught classes in Philosophy of Art, Environmental Aesthetics, Philosophy Through Film,

 Philosophy of Embodiment, Chinese Philosophy, Eastern and Western approaches to Mindfulness, and Political Art.

 My current academic work focuses on the intertwining of theory and practice; the ethics and effectiveness of political concert dance, ecstatic states that arise in the rituals of Appalachian charismatic Pentecostalism, and the relationship between Pragmatist philosophy, embodiment, and interdisciplinary dance research.